Labrador Retriever Feeding Chart: How Much to Feed by Age & Weight

 ❤️ A friendly reminder: this is general guidance, not a custom plan for your dog.

-The plan above reflects what the Merck Veterinary Manual, AAFCO, AKC, and the FDA publish for dogs matching your Labrador Retriever's breed, age, weight, and activity.
+The plan above reflects what the Merck Veterinary Manual, AAFCO, AKC, and the FDA publish for dogs matching your Labrador Retriever's breed, age, weight, and life stage.
 But every dog is different — habits, digestion, and individual quirks aren't in our data.

 If something seems off, or you just want a second opinion, your vet is the right call.
 We've put together some talking points below to make that conversation easier ↓